 There are no limits to what you can do with heuristic play and treasure baskets.
 It all comes down to what works for your baby in your home.
 And that will change over time as you both discover new interests.

-Thanks so much for visiting today, I hope you’ll enjoy your treasure basket play and please remember to always supervise your children when playing and be the own judge of what items are suitable for your baby to discover.
+I hope you’ll enjoy your treasure basket play and please remember to always supervise your children when playing and be the own judge of what items are suitable for your baby to discover.